ivan-rey-cv/TETRIS-React/README.md

-# IDLE game with React and Hooks API
+# TETRIS game with React and Hooks API